 - The lists below are resources I have personally compiled.
-I do not accept solicitations for inclusion on these lists.
+I do not accept solicitations, recommendations, or requests for inclusion on these lists.

 - This is not an endorsement of any product or service.
 I am not affiliated with these various companies, I receive no commissions from them for linking here, and I am not responsible for their actions or your experience with them in any way.

 Places to Publish Print Book Layout Book Trailers Websites and Social Media Design Legal Stuff Reviewer Databases

 - CreateSpace’s Page on Book Interiors

 Including the articles: